coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

   - [Controls to limit effects of unwanted model behaviour](/goto/limitunwanted/) (e.g., human oversight when necessary, model least privilege for agents)

   Question: Is the model GenAI (e.g., a Large Language Model)?
-  - Protect against [prompt injection](/goto/directpromptinjection/) when an attacker can control the model input (e.g., a prompt), and with not too much effort create output that is too harmful - for example: offensive output, dangerous information, misinformation, or triggering harmful functions (Agentic AI).
-This is particularly the case if model input comes from end-users and output goes straight to them, or can trigger functions.
+  - Protect against [prompt injection](/goto/directpromptinjection/) in case a) an attacker can provide input to the model (e.g., a prompt), and b) the model could theoretically create output that results in harm - for example: offensive output, dangerous information, misinformation, or triggering harmful functions (Agentic AI).
 The first question is: has the model supplier done enough according to your risk appetite.
 For this, you can check tests that the supplier or others have performed tests and when not available: do these tests yourself.
 What you accept, in other words: what you find too much effort in combination with too harmful, depends on your context.
 If a user wants the AI to say something offensive: do you regard it as a problem if that user succeeds in getting offended?
 Do you regard it as a problem if users can get a recipe to make poison - given that they can get this from many other AI's out there.
 See the linked threat section for more details.
-  - Protect against [indirect prompt injection](/goto/indirectpromptinjection/) when your system inserts untrusted data in a prompt e.g. you retrieve somebody's resume and include it in a prompt.
+  - Protect against [indirect prompt injection](/goto/indirectpromptinjection/) when your system inserts untrusted data in a prompt e.g. you retrieve somebody's resume and include it in a prompt, or an agentic system retrieves data that is untrusted.

   Question: Who trains/finetunes the model?